Approximate optimality and the risk/reward tradeoff in a class of bandit problems: The Model

 (i) Focus on (\ref{AAi'}).
-Intuition derives from interpretation of $ -\partial _{yy}^{2}u/\partial _{x}u$ as a (local) measure of risk aversion that is a (slight) variant of the Arrow-Pratt measure (Pratt, 1964).
+Intuition derives from interpretation given above of $-\partial _{yy}^{2}u/\partial _{x}u$ as a (local) measure of risk aversion.
 The relatively small degree of risk aversion indicated in (\ref{AAi'}) implies that the larger mean for arm 1 more than compensates for its larger variance.
-Moreover, this is true contingent at each stage, regardless of history, because the inequality in (\ref{AAi'}) is satisfied globally.
+Moreover, this is true at each stage, regardless of history, because the inequality in (\ref{AAi'}) is satisfied globally.